-All the girls pictured on the packages are registered Girl Scouts.
-Every package shows Girl Scouts in action and working on real Take-Action projects
+All of the girls pictured on the packages are registered Girl Scouts.
+Every package shows Girl Scouts in action and participating in real Girl Scout program activities.

-Girl Scouts of the USA is proud that all Girl Scout Cookies are "zero trans fat per serving" with the same great taste that has made them one of America's favorite treats over the years.
-All varieties contain less than 0.5 grams trans fat per serving, which meets or exceeds the FDA guidelines for the "zero trans fat" designation.
-Selected varieties can claim 100% trans-fat–free status, meaning there's not a speck of trans fats in the whole package.
+Girl Scouts of the USA is proud that all Girl Scout Cookies have "zero trans fat per serving," with the same great taste that has made them one of America's favorite treats over the years.
+All varieties contain less than 0.5 grams trans fat per serving, which meets the FDA guidelines for the "zero trans fat" designation.
+Selected varieties can claim 100 percent trans fat–free status, meaning there's not a speck of trans fat in the whole package.
 For a list of specific cookie ingredients, please see Meet the Cookies.

-As leaders in the baking industry, we trust our bakers to develop recipes using ingredients that will produce the best quality, best-tasting cookies while simultaneously address industry trends, scientific trends, and of course, consumer preference.
+We trust our bakers, who are industry leaders, to develop recipes using ingredients that will produce the best-tasting and highest-quality cookies while simultaneously addressing industry trends, scientific trends, and of course, consumer preference.
 For a list of specific cookie ingredients, please see Meet the Cookies.

 Palm oil is an ingredient found in the majority of baked snacks sold in the United States.
-GSUSA's licensed bakers tell us it continues to be necessary to use palm oil in our cookies to ensure shelf life, to bring you the highest quality, and to serve as an alternative to trans fats.
-One of the primary goals of our Girl Scout Cookie bakers is to create the best-tasting cookies possible using the healthiest ingredients available.
-While we continue to explore other alternatives, at this time, there are no viable or readily available alternatives on the market.
+GSUSA's licensed bakers tell us it continues to be necessary to use palm oil in our cookies to ensure shelf life, to offer customers the highest quality, and to serve as an alternative to trans fats.
+One of the primary goals of our Girl Scout cookie bakers is to create the best-tasting cookies possible using the healthiest ingredients available.

 The world's food supply is intricately tied to the use of palm oil, so we believe promoting sustainable manufacturing principles is the most responsible approach for Girl Scouts and Girl Scout Cookies.
 Girl Scouts has an opportunity to use our strong voice to bring about positive change on this very important issue, and GSUSA and our bakers have made the following commitments:

-American palm oil use represents approximately 2% of total global consumption, and palm oil used in Girl Scout Cookies represents a tiny fraction of that.
-Thanks to the encouragement of and partnership from Girl Scout members, we and our bakers have realized the power of the Girl Scout brand to make a positive difference in the move toward sustainably produced palm oil.
+American palm oil use represents approximately 2 percent of total global consumption, and palm oil used in Girl Scout Cookies represents a tiny fraction of that.
+Thanks to the encouragement of and partnership with Girl Scout members, we and our bakers have realized the power of the Girl Scout brand to make a positive difference in the move toward sustainably produced palm oil.

-The GreenPalm logo on the Girl Scout Cookie package signifies a commitment by Girl Scouts and our licensed bakers with regard to developing a worldwide supply of sustainable palm oil.
-Unfortunately it is nearly impossible to assure a fully sustainable supply in the quantities required by our bakers.
-So the GreenPalm investment supports farmers' initiatives to become sustainable.
-Our ability to put the GreenPalm logo on the cookie package provides assurance to consumers and our members that our bakers have purchased enough GreenPalm certificates to offset 100% of the palm oil used in Girl Scout Cookies.
+The GreenPalm logo on the Girl Scout cookie package signifies a commitment by Girl Scouts and our licensed bakers to developing a worldwide supply of sustainable palm oil.
+Unfortunately, it is not currently possible to assure a fully sustainable supply in the quantities required by our bakers.
+The GreenPalm investment supports farmers' initiatives to become sustainable.
+The presence of the GreenPalm logo on the cookie package provides assurance to consumers and our members that our bakers have purchased enough GreenPalm certificates to offset 100 percent of the palm oil used in Girl Scout Cookies.
 Visit www.greenpalm.org to learn more about GreenPalm certificates.

 Girl Scouts recognizes that many people have concerns regarding GMO ingredients, and we monitor member and consumer opinion on this matter.
-It is important to note that there is worldwide scientific support for the safety of currently commercialized ingredients derived from genetically modified agricultural crops (GMOs) on the market—the World Health Organization, the Food and Agriculture Organization of the United Nations, the U.S. National Academy of Sciences, and the American Medical Association all share this assessment.
+It is important to note that there is worldwide scientific support for the safety of currently commercialized ingredients derived from genetically modified agricultural crops.
+The World Health Organization, the Food and Agriculture Organization of the United Nations, the U.S. National Academy of Sciences, and the American Medical Association all share this assessment.
 In addition, in the future, GMOs may offer a way to help feed an ever-increasing world population.

-Our licensed bakers currently do not have a sugar-free cookie offering.
 According to the American Dietetic Association, most people with diabetes can enjoy sugars in moderation as a part of their meal plans, depending on blood glucose control and body weight.
-We encourage you to discuss the use of sugar in your diet with your doctor or registered dietitian.
+We encourage consumers who are concerned about sugar intake to discuss dietary options with a doctor or registered dietitian.

 For consumer convenience, each of our licensed bakers lists dietary exchanges on the cookie package and the cookie order form, so people with diabetes and parents of children with diabetes can make informed choices.
-The amount of sugar and carbohydrates is also listed.
+The amount of sugar and carbohydrates is also listed on the box.
 Dietary exchanges should always be consulted, even if a product is labeled "sugarless."
-With regard to labeling, terms such as "sugar free" or "sugarless" are not synonymous with "diabetic cookie" labeling because of the carbohydrates.
+With regard to labeling, terms such as "sugar free" or "sugarless" are not synonymous with "diabetic-friendly," owing to the carbohydrates.

-Girl Scout Cookies are sold for a short time every year, and are considered a snack treat.
+Girl Scout Cookies are sold for a short time every year and are considered a snack or special treat.
 As with all treats, they should be enjoyed in moderation.

 Starting with our youngest members, the Girl Scout organization promotes a healthy lifestyle for girls, which includes a well-balanced diet and plenty of exercise.
 Our health and fitness programs encourage girls to adopt healthy fitness and eating habits early in life and to continue them into adulthood.
-Girls are also taught to consider ingredient contribution to their overall diet and portion size when choosing snacks.
+Girls are also taught to consider ingredients and portion size when choosing snacks.

-The Girl Scout Research Institute (GSRI) released a research review entitled Weighing In: Helping Girls Be Healthy Today, Healthy Tomorrow.
-Weighing In addresses various underlying causes leading to the epidemic of obesity and of being overweight among children and adolescents and the lifestyles, culture, and behavior that have contributed to this condition.
+The Girl Scout Research Institute (GSRI) released a research review entitled Weighing In: Helping Girls Be Healthy Today, Healthy Tomorrow that addresses various underlying causes that have led to the epidemic of obesity and of being overweight among children and adolescents and the lifestyles, culture, and behavior that have contributed to this condition.
 Read more about this research review.

-Girl Scout Cookies are produced only once a year and for a limited time, so our bakers never achieve the volume required to support the specific production of specialty cookies.
+Girl Scout Cookies are produced only once a year and for a limited time, so our bakers generally don't achieve the volume required to support the production of specialty cookies.
 The demand has not been great enough to make it economically feasible; however, our bakers continue to experiment and have a commitment to ensuring there is always a "healthful" cookie in their line-up.

 Each of our bakers strives to use the most healthful ingredients available in the production of one of America's most treasured sweet treats.
 Check the labels of all the products you eat, including Girl Scout Cookies.
 You may just find a variety that fits within your dietary restrictions or goals.

-Your cookie package is intended to be recyclable, but it may depend on your local recycling service whether the packaging can be accepted.
-The cookie packages can be recycled with paper products, and the inside trays are #6 and should be accepted with your other plastic recycling.
+Girl Scout cookie packages are intended to be recyclable, but it depends on your local recycling service whether the packaging can be accepted.

-Lemonade and Thanks-A-Lot Girl Scout Cookies are available in soft-pack only and without a paperboard package cover.
-The plastic soft-pack cover is similar to the protective wrapping found inside of all cookie varieties.
-Soft-pack packaging is currently the "greenest" packaging available for Girl Scout Cookies, eliminating thousands of pounds of paperboard from the waste stream.
+ABC Bakers produces several Girl Scout cookie varieties that are available in soft-pack only, and without a paperboard package cover.
+The film overwrap is similar to the protective wrapping found inside all cookie varieties, and is recyclable.
+Film overwrap packaging is currently the "greenest" packaging available for Girl Scout Cookies, eliminating thousands of pounds of paperboard from the waste stream.

-Each Girl Scout council determines its precise method of getting cookies into the hands of customers.
-A customer will generally find themselves purchasing cookies in some version of the following types of sale, or hybrid thereof:
+Each Girl Scout council determines its precise method of helping local Girl Scouts sell cookies to local customers.
+Cookies can generally be purchased through the following types of sales technique, or hybrid thereof:

 The safety and security of our members is always our chief concern.
-We have strict guidelines for safety.
+We have strict safety guidelines.
 Girl Scouts, depending on their age, must be accompanied or supervised by an adult when selling Girl Scout Cookies and must always use the buddy system.
-Girls who are participating in online marketing initiatives (not online sales) must read and discuss the Girl Scout Internet Safety Pledge.
-Girls print out the pledge and ask their parents (or guardians), to read and sign the pledge together.
+Girls who are participating in online marketing initiatives must read and discuss the Girl Scout Internet Safety Pledge.
+Girls print out the pledge and ask their parents (or guardians) to read and sign the pledge together.

-Girls may participate in a council approved "gift of caring" program that allows girls to collect donations of cookies for military personnel serving overseas.
+Girls may participate in a council-approved "Gift of Caring" or "Cookie Share" program that allows girls to collect donations of cookies for military personnel serving overseas.
 Any gifts in quantity to military overseas should be coordinated through the military or related personnel at both the place of origin and the place of receipt.
 Large shipments should be coordinated by the local Girl Scout council to assure that the cookies arrive where intended.
-Gifts should not be sent to U.S. bases or bases overseas where USA Girl Scouts Overseas (USAGSO) are involved in product sales.
+Gifts should not be sent to U.S. bases or bases overseas where USA Girl Scouts Overseas (USAGSO) is involved in product sales.
 Girl Scouts should observe council jurisdiction when selling or marketing product for a gifting program.

-None of the money earned from any Girl Scout council-sponsored cookie sale is given to any other group.
-This does not preclude girls from spending their money locally on program related activities, such as paying their own way to a community event or museum or funding other programmatic outings.
-Girls may also choose to use money earned through product activities to purchase materials for a Take-Action project to benefit the community.
+One hundred percent of the net revenue raised through the Girl Scout Cookie Program stays with the local council and troops.
+This does not preclude Girl Scouts from spending their proceeds on program-related activities, such as paying their own way to a community event or museum, or funding other programmatic outings.
+Girl Scouts may also choose to use proceeds to purchase materials for a Take Action project to benefit the community.